09 July 2026

 (Photo: Office of the Prosecutor General)

 The assets of businesspeople who operated in occupied Crimea and paid more than 35.7 million hryvnias to the Russian Federation’s budget have been transferred to the ARMA for management.
-Among the seized assets are airplanes, helicopters, cars, and real estate
+The seized assets include airplanes, helicopters, cars, and real estate

-According to the Office of the Prosecutor General, the indictment against the group’s organizer and seven of its members has already been submitted to the court.
+According to the Office of the Prosecutor General, the indictment against the group’s organizer and seven of its members has already been filed with the court.

 The investigation established that the defendants were the founders and managers of a number of interconnected companies registered in the temporarily occupied territory of the Autonomous Republic of Crimea.